drewrwilson/toolsforactivism/README.md

  * [Day of Action](https://github.com/handsupwalkout/handsupwalkout.github.io) - very rough tool used to coordinate a day of action for high school students. the starting point for a more generalized tool to run a day of action campaign
  * [Umbrella App](https://github.com/securityfirst/Umbrella_android) - an open source Android App with lessons and checklists on digital and physical security topics ranging from sending a secure mail to dealing with physical surveillance and attending a protest safely.
 Also includes forms for responding to security incidents and feeds to ensure users are up to date with the latest security information for their area.
 Also available in Spanish and Chinese.
  * [Code Corps](https://github.com/code-corps) - code corps hopes to provide tools that connect people to projects that have a social impact, facilitate crowdfunding, and provide support for those working on projects

+## The Graveyad

+These are projects or tools that once-existed but no longer exist
+ * [Thunderclap](http://thunderclap.it) - use this to coordinate a group sharing the same message on social media at the same time.
+You write a tweet, make a campaign, and ask people to pledge to support your campaign.
+When you reach your goal of a certain number of pledgers, your tweet will automatically be posted to each pledger's social media.

 ## How do I contribute to this list